AhmedYahyaE/laravel-multi-vendor-e-commerce-application/README.md

 26- Using two Favicons for both the Frontend and Admin Panel Sections of the application.

-27- New Arrivals, Discounted Products, Featured Products,
+27- New Arrivals, Discounted Products, Featured Products, Similar Products,

+28- User and vendor registration approval by the superadmin.

+29- Showing a Preloading Screen upon form submission.

+30- Forgot Password Functionality and resetting password via email.

+31- Custom AJAX pop-up mini-cart.

+32- Database Seeders.

+33- Multiple Delivery Addresses.

+34- Order Logs/History.

+35- Website Search Form functionality for products by name, color, and code.

 ## Screenshots:
 ### Frontend Section Homepage: